Cod Almighty | Article

 Town are kicking off against Accrington Stanley.
 If I'm not careful, I could let a Town defeat ruin my weekend.

 I grew up in Aber and have gone back there regularly ever since.
 Aber provided my first experience of football watching.
-There is a stand at Park Avenue named after one of their most popular forwards, David Williams.
-He was my first male teacher.
+The Dias stand at Park Avenue is named after one of their most popular forwards, David Williams, my first male teacher.
 He liked me and I liked him, but as I type, the news that Aber have scored a late winner against Newtown is easily outweighed by the fact that Accrington seem to have made the better start at Blundell Park.